CraftAcademy/library-challenge/README.md

 ### How to use

-**See all books**
+**See availble books**

-Ask the Library to list all books.
+Ask the library to list all the books it has that are available to be checked out.

 ```irb
 library.list_available_books
 =>(books)
 ```

-**See all available books**
+**See all checked out books**

-Ask the library to list all the books it has that are available to be checked out.
+Ask the library to list all the books it has beed checked out.

 ```irb
 library.list_available_books